-James Branch Cabell was a fantasy author at the beginning of the twentieth century.
+James Branch Cabell (April 14, 1879 – May 5, 1958) was an American fantasy author at the beginning of the twentieth century.
 Although not widely known today, in his time his dreamy yet snarky tales of adventure were highly regarded; his popularity declined with the Second World War, because as Alfred Kazin put it, "Cabell and Hitler did not inhabit the same universe."
 His works were a huge influence on such modern luminaries as Robert A. Heinlein

 and Neil Gaiman

 .
 Most of his work, including his most famous works Jurgen, A Comedy of Justice

 and the multi-volume Biography of Manuel